-If that sounds like you, you’ll be excited to learn that you can actually save a ton of money and do your bit for the planet by reusing your kitchen scraps to magically regrow endless food.This Infographic from Cooking Stoned is very comprehensive and shows the variety that you can regrow.
+If that sounds like you, you’ll be excited to learn that you can actually save a ton of money and do your bit for the planet by reusing your kitchen scraps to magically regrow endless food.This Infographic from Cooking Stoned shows the variety you can regrow.
 Onions, Celery, Garlic, Ginger, Mushrooms, Tomatoes and more.

-If you want to know what likes to be planted together, be sure that you check out our Companion Planting post too.
+If you want to know what should be planted together, check out our Companion Planting post too.
 It takes all the guesswork out and has lots of helpful information.

 Regrow Food Kitchen Scraps Video